backup/backup/README.md

 ### And that's it!

 So as you can see the DSL is straightforward and should be simple to understand and extend to your needs.
-You can have as many databases, archives, storage locations, compressors, encryptors and notifiers inside the above example as you need and it'll bundle all of it up in a nice packaged archive and transfer it to every specified location (as redundant as you like).
+You can have as many databases, archives, storage locations, syncers, compressors, encryptors and notifiers inside the above example as you need and it'll bundle all of it up in a nice packaged archive and transfer it to every specified location (as redundant as you like).

 ### Running the example